 There are plenty of areas where personal trainers should excel and focus on with regard to best practices and continuing education.
 Although being the most professional and adept trainer is not limited to the following, this is a checklist you should have no problem ticking off:

-- Have and maintain a working knowledge of human anatomy and physiology, a grasp of biomechanics, are able to comprehend apply the concepts of functional exercise, basic nutrition, and fundamental principles of exercise science as is affirmed by passing the certification exam.
+- Have and maintain a working knowledge of human anatomy and physiology, a grasp of biomechanics, are able to comprehend apply the concepts of functional training, basic nutrition, and fundamental principles of exercise science as is affirmed by passing the certification exam.

 - Demonstrate an ability to design and execute individual and small group exercise fitness programs, tailored to the needs and attainable goals of the individual, apparently healthy client, in a safe and effective way

 - Understand the need and importance of screening and client assessment and proficiency in conducting these evaluations initially and progressively

 - Exhibit a passion and desire to help clients identify and reach their health and fitness goals through appropriate cardiovascular, flexibility, and resistance exercise

 - Effectively motivate others in an encouraging and uplifting manner toward improving their overall fitness and health

 - Maintain unwavering professionalism by manifesting personal integrity, client confidentiality, and professional standards for best practice

 - A dedication to self-improvement, self-awareness, continuous learning, personal growth, and development with regard to personal health, fitness, and mental capacity

 Personal training is a job that starts with heart, motivation, and a love for all things fitness.
 But, there’s much more to it than your own personal motivation to be fit.
 Your clients’ needs, goals, and health are entrusted to you; taking that responsibility seriously is the difference between a fitness enthusiast and an effective professional personal trainer.